TonnyStark1998/odoo_test/README.md

 ## Description
 Add and implement the required functionalities and features for supporting the invoicing process in the Dominican Republic.
 ## License
-(c) All right reserved 2020-2021.
-Koala Creative Software & Accounterprise.
+(c) All right reserved 2020-2024.
+Accounterprise SRL.